byrokrat/autogiro/README.md

 Autogiro specifications
 -----------------------
-This library is developed against the [technichal manual](/bgc/autogiro_tekniskmanual_sv.pdf) (in swedish) of the new direct debit system (nya autogirot) accessed in november 2015.
+This library is developed against the [technichal manual](/bgc/autogiro_tekniskmanual_sv.pdf) (in swedish) of the new direct debit system (nya autogirot) revised 2014-08-05.
 For updated versions of this document contact [Bankgirocentralen](http://bgc.se).

 Credits
 -------